Cuba Travel Tips and Tricks for Solo Travellers

 - Drink wine.
 That phrase was really hard for me to type.
 But yeah, don’t.
 Stick to beer and rum!

-If you liked this post, you may also like: 3 Mineral Baths in 3 Days in Soufriere St. Lucia
+If you liked this post, you may also like: Hot Springs and Mineral Baths in Soufriere St. Lucia